Grawnya/I-think-therefore-I-blog/README.md

 * If the comment is not valid, you can set it to a blank element by not letting the data equal to anythin within `CommentForm()`.
 * Within the `get` and `post` class methods, a `'commented'` variable is created to let the user know that their comment is waiting approval.
 * This `'commented'` variable is used within `post_detail.html` to alert the user of the approval requirement.
+\
+&nbsp;
+## Liking
+* Similar to the post detailing and list views, create a class, which checks if a post exists.
+* Check if the user has liked the post.
+If it has then remove the like when they click on the love heart, otherwise add them to the list of users who have liked the post and alter the love heart.
+* In `views.py`, `HttpResponseRedirect` is imported to reload the `post_detail.html` template so you can see the results live without having to refresh the page.
+* Also import `reverse`, so you can look up a URL by the name that you give it in the `urls.py` file.
+* Return the redirected response, but add the slug as an argument so django knows which page to load.
+* Return to `post_detail.html` and add the option to like if the user is authenticated making the icon solid if liked and only an outline if not liked.
+Make sure to include an `else` block if the user is not authenticated which only shows the love heart icon and the number of likes.
+* Finally create the url in the app folder's `urls.py` file which is the similar to the `PostDetail` one but the name is `post_like` to match the reference in the form in `post_detail.html`.